bixycler/UniinfoNotes/pages/Mind Jungle.md

 							  :LOGBOOK:
 							  CLOCK: [2024-12-09 Mon 13:44:32]--[2024-12-09 Mon 16:21:21] =>  02:36:49
 							  :END:
-								- ⇒It's better to just set static IP in `hosts` file every day, instead of using the unstable `CNAME`.
 								- The unstability is due to the short TTL only 1 minute. ((67565823-ee51-4a8d-8523-e02105fe6c94))
 								- Monitor `dig git1.lan.skygate.co.jp` with ![log-git1.sh](../assets/Linux/DNS/CNAME-monitoring/log-git1.sh)
 									- IP down pattern: Every minute, at the expiration threshold (TTL=0), the IPs of `CNAME` is reset, making the `A` records disappear.